Educators Academy ESG Schools Hospitality Certification Courses About Us Login

 The fact is, that ESG is going to become an integral part of how we all do business, particularly on how we report on the sustainable practices of our company in a transparent way.

-KALDEWEI is a company that we came across early last year and we were delighted to be able to interview one of their international project managers Paul MacSherry on the business itself and LUXSTAINABILTY®.
+KALDEWEI is a company that we came across early last year and we were delighted to be able to interview one of their international project managers Paul MacSherry on the business itself and LUXSTAINABILTY.

 They also shared their recently published ESG sustainability report which we view as best practice standard and a shining example of how businesses should be reporting on all aspects of their business’ operations including Scopes 1, 2 and 3.
+It touches on all 17 UN Sustainable Development Goals and is presented in a clear and transparent way.

-But who are KALDEWEI and who are their clients?
+Who are KALDEWEI and who are their clients?

 Continue Reading...